locationtech/geomesa/docs/user/datastores/index_config.rst

 on the results of query interceptors, you can enable ``TRACE``-level logging on the class ``org.locationtech.geomesa.index.planning.QueryRunner$``.

-.. _stat_attribute_config:
+.. _stat_config:

 Configuring Cached Statistics
 -----------------------------

-GeoMesa allows for collecting summary statistics for attributes during ingest, which are then stored and available for instant querying.
-Hints are set on individual attributes using the key ``keep-stats``, as described in :ref:`attribute_options`.
+GeoMesa will collect and store summary statistics for attributes during ingest, which are then available for lookup and/or query planning.
+Stat generation can be enabled or disabled through the simple feature type user data using the key ``geomesa.stats.enable``.
+See :ref:`set_sft_options` for details on setting user data.

 .. note::

-    Cached statistics are currently only implemented for the Accumulo data store
+    Cached statistics are currently only implemented for the Accumulo and Redis data stores

-Stats are always collected for the default geometry, default date and any indexed attributes.
+If enabled, stats are always collected for the default geometry, default date and any indexed attributes.
 See :ref:`stats_collected` for more details.
-In addition, any other attribute can be flagged for stats.
+In addition, other attributes can be flagged for stats by using the key ``keep-stats`` on individual attributes, as described in :ref:`attribute_options`.
 This will cause the following stats to be collected for those attributes:

 * Min/max (bounds)
 * Top-k

-Only attributes of the following types can be flagged for stats: ``String``, ``Integer``, ``Long``, ``Float``, ``Double``, ``Date`` and ``Geometry``.
+Only attributes of type ``String``, ``Integer``, ``Long``, ``Float``, ``Double``, ``Date`` or ``Geometry`` can be flagged for stats.

 For example: